-3.2.2.1 In passenger ships of 1000 gross tonnage and upwards, sea valves, fire pumps and associated sources of power shall be so located as to ensure that a fire in any one compartment will not render all pumps simultaneously inoperative.

-3.2.2.2 In catamarans and similar ships, for which not less than two pumps are required in compliance with Table 3.2.1.1, it is recommended that one pump be fitted in each hull.
+- 3.2.2.1 In passenger ships of 1000 gross tonnage and upwards, the sea connections, fire pumps and their sources of power shall be so located as to ensure that a fire in any one compartment will not put all pumps out of action. - 3.2.2.2 In catamarans and similar ships, for which not less than two pumps are required in compliance with Table 3.2.1.1, it is recommended that one pump be fitted in each hull.